 “Pimples are for hormone-fueled teenagers!”
-Well, we wish this were true, but men and women of all ages and stages experience plugged-up pores.
-In fact, acne affects about 50 million in the U.S. each year.1
+We wish this were true, but men and women of all ages and stages experience plugged-up pores.
+In fact, acne affects about 50 million people in the U.S. each year.1

 Pimples come in different forms, and many of us have a non-inflammatory type: blackheads.
 The good news?
 It’s the least-severe form of acne.
 The bad news?
 Blackheads can be persistent and bothersome.